lingliou/netflix-clone/README.md

-A full-blown Netflix clone use React JS.
+A Netflix clone use React JS.

 It covers React:
 -Styled Component